 Local Government Ombudsman

-If you have been through our complaints process and we have not resolved the matter, you can refer your complaint to the Local Government Ombudsman.
-We will provide information on how to do this in our final response.
+Once you have exhausted our complaints process, if you believe that we have not resolved the matter, you can refer your complaint to the Local Government Ombudsman.

 If you suspect fraudulent activity at the district council you should report it.
 Below you can download the district council’s policy and leaflet on whistleblowing.